Skip to main content

 “Having been in the trades since a teenager, I felt this was a safe choice since I had never taken college classes before.
 After my first year, I really surprised myself by looking for, and enrolling in, a four-year program at Northeastern.
 I’m not only managing to get good grades, but I’m excelling beyond my expectations.
 I look forward to receiving my degree and continuing to law school to pursue juvenile legal aid.”

-Despite the doubts you may have, there are innumerable benefits to returning to school now that you’re a little older and wiser.
-By returning to school at age 30, you’ll be able to:
+Despite the doubts you may have, there are benefits of earning a college degree as an adult now that you’re a little older and wiser.

 After four years of high school, attending more classes may seem like drudgery.
 As an adult, however, you may have a greater appreciation for what you’ll learn in class.
 It often seems that the time people spend away from school—joining the workforce, raising a family, or gaining other life skills— can provide a renewed sense of the value of education to enrich your life.
 According to a Ruffalo Noel Levitz survey of National Student Satisfaction and Priorities, 69 percent of adult learners reported that they would re-enroll at the institution they were attending if they had the opportunity to do it all over again.